BraveMRX/BraveMRX/README.md

 > *"I don't just write code; I build ecosystems.
 From securing network infrastructures to patching authentication systems, I operate at the intersection of intelligence and infrastructure."*

-- 🧑‍💻 **Full Stack Developer** — از Frontend تا Backend تا Infrastructure
+- 🧑‍💻 **Full Stack Developer** — Frontend · Backend · Infrastructure
 - 🌐 Professional **Network Engineer** with hands-on expertise in **MikroTik** and **Cisco**
 - 🐧 Passionate about **Linux** and a skilled **System Administrator**
 - 🔐 Active in **Cybersecurity**, **Ethical Hacking**, and **Vulnerability Research**